alainrk/nrk/README.md

 ## TODO

-- Extend table's support to other immutable objects other than strings as keys.
+- Extend table's support to other immutable objects other than strings as keys
-- Refactor `Chunk* chunk` been passed around in `compiler.c`, putting it into the Compiler itself.
+- Add proper error handling for undefined variables
+- Implement block scoping for variables
+- Add support for constants (immutable variables)